Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written in case write_to_file is set to TRUE.
 If not specified, the current working directory will serve as default.

 >>Returns:
->>> Dataframe as obtained from point_of_interest_file including column for mean NDVI value(s) and corresponding standard deviation.
+>>> Dataframe as obtained from point_of_interest including column for mean NDVI value(s) and corresponding standard deviation.
 Dataframe will also be written to new file in specified directory (see output_dir argument) if write_to_file set to TRUE.

 >>Return type:
 >>> Geodataframe